 Notable improvements in OpenBSD 5.1 over previous versions include

-Improved hardware support, including support for numerous mobile broadband devices, various network driver improvements, improved resume functionality for USB devices
+- Improved hardware support, including support for numerous mobile broadband devices, various network driver improvements, improved resume functionality for USB devices

-A general sprinkling of improvements in network commands and daemons, including wider routing domain support
+- A general sprinkling of improvements in network commands and daemons, including wider routing domain support

 - Improved IPv6 functionality in PF, including enhanced fragment handling, NAT64 via af-to as well as ICMP and ICMPv6 fixes, plus a number of fixes to pfsync.